• Skip to main content

 • ×

-Unique and Creative Non-Boring Poetry Books to Make You Love Poetry
+Non-Boring Poetry Books to Make You Love Poetry

 • Facebook

 Whenever I talk about poetry I hear a handful of comments along the lines of "I can't get into poetry," "I don't understand poetry," "I don't know how to read poetry," or the perennial, "Poetry is boring!"
-In honor of National Poetry Month I thought it fitting I put together a list of poetry books that will make you (and everyone in your family) love reading poems.
-I promise these are all unique, non-boring poetry books!

 Now We Are Six and When We Were Very Young are a classic pair of poetry books with short, easily digestible poems.
-I’m sure you recognize Milne as the author of the Winnie the Pooh stories.
+I’m sure you recognize A. A. Milne as the author of the Winnie the Pooh stories.
 If you enjoy Winnie the Pooh, or even if you’ve never read it (and you should) give these a try.
 They are especially good when read aloud.

 MORE: Haiku books for kids

-MORE: Diverse Poetry Books
+MORE: Nonfiction Poetry Books

 Out of This World: Poems and Facts about Space.
 If you have a child who loves nonfiction books, and pours over tomes filled with fascinating facts, then this is a poetry collection to try.
 Each poem about space is accompanied by a paragraph explaining the phenomenon described in the poem.
 For example, a haiku about footprints on the moon shares the page with facts about the moon's surface.